ArnoSaine/is/README.md

 #### Runtime Features

-Read the enabled features from a config file, or an API at runtime:
+Read the enabled features from a config file or an API at runtime:

 `public/config.json`: